nhsconnect/Digital-Child-Health/Generation/Chapter.3.Architecture/index.md

 | a publication reference number         | DCH-MessageHeader-1 logical id    |

 The other resources in the bundle depend on the event type.

+**Digital Child Health Data Item requirement notation**

+Each child health event message will detail the information requirements applicable to each Digital Child Health data item, these are described as:

+**Mandatory:** should always be included in the electronic communication.
+Where there is no information then the message will contain appropriate coded text to identify this.
+**Required:** where information should be recorded (and communicated) if available.
+**Optional:** where local decisions can be made about whether or not to communicate the information

 **Further Information**